jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

          birthyear = x05_member_details_member_birthday_year)
 ```

-Here’s the preview of Q2 table after the column names have been renamed.
+Here is the preview of Q2 table after the column names have been
+renamed.

 ``` r
 colnames(bike20192)       #checking the column names